cissagatto/ExhaustivePartitions/README.md

 Rscript exhaustive.R 24 10 10 3
 ```

 This will compute all possibile parttions for dataset Flags, using 10 cores and 10-folds for cross-validation to process the partition 3.
+If you want, you can modified the exhaustive.R to use a LOOP for compute all partitions.
+You also can modified the code to upload the results into your googledrive using rclone.
+Please, check the comments in the script.

 ## Acknowledgment